Considering a Solar Powered Pontoon Boat? Here’s Your Helpful Guide

 DIY Solar Powered Pontoon

 If you feel like tackling a project, you can always convert to solar power through the DIY approach.
-But be warned: This can become quite the undertaking and may not be for those willing to put in the work and patience.
+But be warned: This can become quite the undertaking and may not be for those not willing to put in the work and patience.
 However, it's definitely an option to consider.

 Since we've already talked about how it works, you know the basics of what you'll need.
 But the sky's the limit for how much you can spend.
 It entirely depends on the panel type and how many panels are being used.